 There is the option to continue past the heli-pad up a steep scree slope to an airy ridge walk.
 I have yet to do that but if you’re fleet of foot and fearless you’d get even more incredible views.

 All told it’s approximately 6 km round trip with 610 m of elevation gain to the heli-pad.
 To get to the summit its 8.6 km return over a gain of 905 m.
-Note that in spring 2021 the trail is closed because of nearby blasting.

 One of the most popular trails in the Canmore area is the one to Grassi Lakes.
 It’s a quick one to knock off as its 4 km return with an elevation gain of 300 m.
 Just pick your times to go – either early or late in the day if you want to avoid crowds.

 There are two trails that take you to Grassi Lakes.
 One is marked easy and the other difficult.
 Choose the difficult one if you’re looking for variety or better yet do them as a loop.
 I’d recommend taking the difficult one up and the easy one down.